miknab/EuclidEmulator/README.md

    it in a file, just use output redirection, i.e. append " > BoostFile.dat"
    to the command above.

-   REMARK: There is an example script named "example.sh".
+   REMARK: There is an example script named `example.sh`.
 Running this script
            emulates the boost for the Euclid reference cosmology at z=0.5.

 4. Computation of the full non-linear power spectrum:<br/>